How defibrillators work explained simply

 How capacitors work

 As explained before, a capacitor consists of two metal plates lying next to each other.
 To know how capacitors work, we need to first understand how a metal can become “electrically charged”.
 The actual physics of how this happens is somewhat complex and it is not necessary for our purposes to understand it in great detail.
-If you struggle to understand what I explain in this section, please just skip it and move onto the next section.
-Let us start !
+If you struggle to understand what I explain in this section, please just skip it and move on to the next section.
+Let us start!
 Metals have “positive charges” and “negative charges” inside them.

 I would like you to, only for this discussion, think of the charges inside the metal as being very romantic boys and girls!
 The negative charges and positive charges are strongly attracted to each other.
-Given any opportunity, the opposite charges would love to form a relationship and be together as a happy couple !
+Given any opportunity, the opposite charges would love to form a relationship and be together as a happy couple!

 However, the positive charges are very “lazy”.
 Let me explain!
 Say that in the metal, there are positive charges at one end and there are negative charges at the other end.
 As explained before, the positive charges and negative charges are attracted to each other and they would like to be together to form a happy couple.
 In this situation, you would expect both charges to move towards each other.